 1. Don’t use your mobile phone for 2-Step verification on Tor

-If you provide your mobile number to a website, it will only hamper your anonymity status online as it will be easier to track you down using your number.
+If you provide your mobile number to a website, it will only hamper your anonymity status online, as it will be easier to track you down using your number.
 Note that even if you are using a SIM card registered in some other person’s name, your telecom operator can easily track you down as they also keep your device’s IMEI number in their database and can be used to track you.

 2. Don’t operate user accounts outside TOR

-If you use TOR browser for checking your Facebook, Twitter or email accounts, don’t ever use those accounts outside the TOR browser as it will expose your online identity to the website.
+If you use the TOR browser for checking your Facebook, Twitter, or email accounts, don’t ever use those accounts outside the TOR browser as it will expose your online identity to the website.
 Almost every site on the web now logs information like your login and logout time, your location, your IP address, and other details.
 Using your account on the open internet even once will be enough to get your IP address logged and eventually reveal your identity.

 3. Don’t post your personal information

 You must embed this point in your heart, do not post any personal information like name, address, birthday, credit card number while using TOR.
-It will uncover your identity, and there will no point using the TOR, hope you can understand.
+It will uncover your identity, and there will no point using the TOR; hope you can understand.

 To keep yourself completely hidden, you need to be pseudonymous.
 Now, what’s that?
 It means you need to present yourself as a person with disparate behavior while using TOR.
-The new person should have different kinds of likes and hatreds, food choices, fantasies, etc.
+The new person should have different kinds of likes and hatred, food choices, fantasies, etc.

 For that purpose, create a new user account with a new email address that doesn’t reflect even a bit of your real identity.
 You can use that email for your social accounts and enjoy your anonymity and praise the power of TOR.